-What Are the Five Pillars of Reading?
+What are the Five Pillars of Reading

 The National Reading Panel, using decades of research has identified five critical areas of reading instruction: